Andriy Herus: Biography

 He was born in a mining family.
 He graduated from the Faculty of Economics of Lviv University (majoring in Economic Cybernetics), and received an MBA from the Grenoble School of Business (London).

 From 2003 to 2007, he was an investment analyst, director of trade and investment activities at Galnaftogaz.
 From 2007 to 2014 he worked as the Director of Investment Activities for Concorde Capital.
 In 2015, he became the Executive Director of Concorde Capital.

 From 2014 to 2015, he was a member of the National Regulatory Commission for Energy and Utilities (NCRECP).

 Political activity

-In 2015, he was a candidate for the Kyiv City Council from the Samopomich party.
+In the 2015 Kyiv local elections, Herus was a candidate for the Kyiv City Council from the Samopomich party.
 In 2017, he became the chairman of the NGO "Association of Energy Consumers and Utilities".
 He was one of the main critics of the fuel pricing formula "Rotterdam Plus".

-He was a member of the team of the 2019 presidential candidate Volodymyr Zelensky, and a candidate for People's Deputies from the Servant of People Party in the 2019 parliamentary elections, No. 17 on the list.
-He lives in Kyiv.
+Herus was a member of the team of the 2019 presidential candidate Volodymyr Zelensky, and a candidate for People's Deputies from the Servant of People Party in the 2019 parliamentary elections, No. 17 on the list.
+He was elected to parliament.
+Herus lives in Kyiv.